Mingyumaz/CCHC/Doc/examples_with_p4.md

 P4 will control the switch's virtual queue, which corresponds to the setting of some relevant parameters.

-* Data tracing(Data is relatively small and difficult to draw @todo):
-  * the pkts length in Traffic Control device(virtual queue? @notsure) and switch channel device(real queue).
-  * time stamp.
-  * wheather the Traffic Control device or the switch drop the pkts.

 * Notes: In you root ns3 directory, these should be the Directory "./trace-data/" for saving the trace file "./trace-data/tc-qsize.txt", if not: these will be an error.

 ## introduction for simple-p4-qdisc.p4